Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Introduction

-We first observe that the poset for $(\ssD_4,\ssA_3)$ is clearly isomorphic to that for $(\ssC_3, \ssA_2)$.
-Second, we see that each partition appearing in the left-hand poset is the conjugate of its corresponding partition in the right-hand poset (i.e., the Young diagrams are transposes of each other).
-More specifically, the partitions $\pi$ appearing on the right-hand side are precisely the ASC partitions with at most $3$ parts, which are the partitions $\pi$ occurring in the Littlewood identity~\eqref{Littlewood-C}.
-Likewise, their conjugate partitions $\pi'$ appearing on the left side are the partitions appearing in~\eqref{Littlewood-D}.
-Even without more details, it is not hard to believe that the alternating sum in~\eqref{Littlewood-C} and \eqref{Littlewood-D} turns out to be the Euler characteristic of the BGG complex.
-(See \cites{Sam-Weyman-2013,Sam-Weyman-2015} for a different approach to this fact.)
+From Figure~\ref{fig:example intro}, we first observe that the poset for $(\ssD_4,\ssA_3)$ is isomorphic to that for $(\ssC_3, \ssA_2)$.
+Second, each partition $\pi$ appearing in the left-hand poset occupies the same position as its conjugate partition $\pi'$ in the right-hand poset (i.e., the Young diagrams are transposes of each other).
+More specifically, the partitions appearing on the left-hand side are precisely the partitions $\pi$ occurring in the Littlewood identity~\eqref{Littlewood-D}, for $n=4$; likewise, their conjugate partitions appearing on the right-hand side are precisely the ASC partitions appearing in~\eqref{Littlewood-C}, for $n=3$.
+As it turns out, the alternating sums in~\eqref{Littlewood-D} and \eqref{Littlewood-C} are the Euler characteristics of these two BGG complexes.
 We make another conspicuous observation: not only do the corresponding $\gl_4$- and $\gl_3$-modules have highest weights that are conjugate to each other, but they also have the same dimension.
 This equality of dimensions is the aforementioned special case of Theorem~\ref{thm:dim GLn pairs}.

-The informal observations above --- namely, the isomorphism of posets which preserves BGG complexes and the dimension of the $\k$-modules --- describe a phenomenon that we will make rigorous in Section~\ref{sec:Congruence}, by means of the notion of \emph{congruence of blocks}.
-Using this language, the upshot of the present example is that the principal blocks for $(\ssD_{n+1},\ssA_n)$ and $(\ssC_n,\ssA_{n-1})$ are congruent. \end{ex}
+The upshot of these informal observations --- namely, the poset isomorphism $\pi \mapsto \pi'$ that preserves BGG complexes and the dimension of the $\k$-modules --- describes a phenomenon that we will make rigorous in Section~\ref{sec:Congruence}, by means of the notion of \emph{congruence of blocks}.
+Using this language, the present example is a special case of the fact that the principal blocks for $(\ssD_{n+1},\ssA_n)$ and $(\ssC_n,\ssA_{n-1})$ are congruent. \end{ex}